DanielXMoore/Civet/README.md

 - `do` keyword (replaced with JS `do`, invoke using existing `(-> ...)()` syntax)
 - `for from` (use JS `for of`)
 - `and=`, `or=` (don't mix and match words and symbols)
+- `a ? b` (use `a ?? b`, though it doesn't check for undeclared variables)
 - Iteration expression results
-- Implicit declarations
-- Postfix `while/until`
-- `///` Heregexp
-- Backtick Embedded JS (replaced by template literals)
+- Backtick embedded JS (replaced by template literals)
+- Will likely add later
+  - `switch` expressions
+  - `if` expressions
+  - Implicit declarations (in compat mode only)
 - Might add later
-  - Comprensions (a case could be made for keeping them)
+  - Comprensions
   - Array slices `list[0...2]` (use `list.slice(0, 2)`)
+  - `///` Heregexp
   - Slice assignment `numbers[3..6] = [-3, -4, -5, -6]` (use `numbers.splice(3, 4, -3, -4, -5, -6)`)
   - Ranges `[0...10]`
   - Rest parameter in any assignment position